 The Company's Certificate of Incorporation provides that following the date of this Prospectus, the Board of Directors will be divided into three classes of directors with each class serving a staggered three-year term.
-The classification system of electing directors may tend to discourage a third party from making a tender offer or otherwise attempting to obtain control of the Company and may maintain the incumbency of the Board of Directors, as it generally makes it more difficult for stockholders to replace a majority of the directors.
-The Company's Certificate of Incorporation also eliminates, upon the closing of the Offerings, the right of stockholders to act without a meeting and does not provide for cumulative voting in the election of directors.
+The classification system of electing directors may tend to discourage a third party from making a tender offer or otherwise attempting to obtain control of the Company and may maintain the incumbency of the Board of Directors, as it generally makes it more difficult for stockholders to replace a majority of the closing of the Offerings, the right of stockholders to act without a meeting and does not provide for cumulative voting in the election of directors.
 These and other provisions may have the effect of deterring hostile takeovers or delaying changes in control or management of the Company.
 The amendment of any of these provisions would require approval by holders of 66 2/3% or more of the outstanding Common Stock.